 3. Tinctures Are Safe to Consume

-Tinctures, of course, are made specifically for internal consumption.
-WishGarden’s staff herbalists make each product from start to finish at our facility in Colorado, using only organic and sustainably wild-harvested herbs to make the safest and most effective herbal extracts.
+Tinctures, ranging from organic CBD oils from popular brands like Joy Organics all the way to WishGarden's Kick-Ass Immune Activator, are made specifically for internal consumption.
+WishGarden's staff herbalists make each product from start to finish at our facility in Colorado, using only organic and sustainably wild-harvested herbs to make the safest and most effective herbal extracts.